khodekhadem/sea-battle/README.md

     ./seabattle

 # notice about network
-1. for online gaming you must have an ftp server. for this, we recommend you to use your android device and install an ftp server app on it. but if you don't want to use your android device as an ftp server you must use a __linux__ device for ftp server.
+1. for online gaming you need to config your server with ansible , change ansible/hosts with your server ip and use this command to copy file to /etc/ansible/hosts

+    cd ansible

+    cp hosts /etc/ansible/hosts

+now you can run my ansible playbook with this command

+   ansible-playbook ftp.yml

+your server will be configed automatically

-2. after setup of ftp server, you must change files ftp-download, ftp-upload, WINftp-download.txt and WINftp-upload.txt in ftpc folder as shown in these files.
+2. after setting up your  ftp server, you must change files ftp-download, ftp-upload, WINftp-download.txt and WINftp-upload.txt in ftpc folder as shown in these files.
 3. before start the game, you must upload conf_online_data.bin (in name of online_data.bin in ftp server) to your ftp server. for this, you must use below commands.<br><br>

     ```